 Staff stated they felt respected, supported and valued.
-Staff said they were proud to work in the practice.
+Staff were proud to work in the practice.
 The practice focused on the needs of patients.
 Managers acted on behaviour and performance inconsistent with the vision and values.

 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
 The practice manager discussed the duty of candour policy, and showed a clear understanding of the principles that under pinned it.

-Staff we spoke with told us they could raise concerns and were encouraged to do so.
+Staff could raise concerns and were encouraged to do so.
 They had confidence that these would be addressed.